avalon60/ctk_theme_builder/docs/installs-upgrades.md

 ## Desktop Launchers And Shortcuts

-Desktop launchers and shortcuts should target the installed command rather than the old repo-local `.sh` or `.bat` wrapper scripts.
+Desktop launchers and shortcuts can be created in a few different ways, depending on how you run CTk Theme Builder.

-Use one of these approaches:
+For an installed package, the preferred target is the installed command:

 - Linux desktop launcher: set the command to `ctk-theme-builder`
 - Windows shortcut: point to the `ctk-theme-builder` launcher created in the Python environment's `Scripts` directory